 Looking for a Berlin travel guide?
 In this blog, you will read how to make the most of your 6 hours in Berlin.
 From top tourist destinations to other useful tips, this travel guide on Berlin is all you need!
 So let’s get started…

 Berlin is one of those few European towns that nobody should miss, especially if someone’s visiting Germany.
 There is art, history, culture, nightlife, an old town charm, and fancy pubs — in short, something for everyone.
-In fact, there is so much to travel for in Berlin that you at least need a few days to explore it all.
+There is so much to travel for in Berlin that you at least need a few days to explore it all.

 In less than 6 hours, I covered most of the highlights that Berlin had to offer.
 Though of course I still only skimmed through its skin and didn’t see any of the landmarks from inside, I can at least say that I know Berlin, even though not so thoroughly.

-So if you too are bounded with time and are going to travel to Berlin for only a few hours, here’s your quick Berlin travel guide to know the city better!
+So if you too are bound with time and are going to travel to Berlin for only a few hours, here’s your quick Berlin travel guide to know the city better!

 Berlin In 6 Hours